AaronFeng753/Better-R1/README.md

 # Better-R1
-An open webui function for better local R1 experience
+An open webui function for better local R1 & QwQ experience

 ---

-This is a simple open webui function for R1 models, it can do the following:
+This is a simple open webui function for R1 & QwQ models, it can do the following:

 1. Make sure every assistant message(model's response) always start with `<think>` tag.